jhirono/amlsecurity/Readme.md

 > **WARNING** If you encounter the error when you upload dataset to storage, you do not have the access to storage.
 If you encounter the error to do data profiling, managed identity configuration of storage has issue.

-You can also create dataset referencing data in Azure Blob, Azure File Share Azure Data Lake, Azure Data Lake Gen 2, and Azure SQL DB.
+You can also create dataset referencing data in Azure Blob, Azure File Share, Azure Data Lake, Azure Data Lake Gen 2, and Azure SQL DB.
 See [this doc](https://docs.microsoft.com/azure/machine-learning/how-to-access-data).
 We recommend Azure Data Lake Gen 2 for enterprises with requirement for file or directory level access control.
 Learn [access control lists (ACLs) in Azure Data Lake Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).

 ## 4. Manage Users and Roles